Rohitha-Karumanchi/Rohitha-Karumanchi.github.io/_posts/2025-07-08-LSA-Protection-in-Windows.md

 ---
-title: LSA Protection in Windows: How to Prevent Credential Theft with RunAsPPL
+title: LSA Protection in Windows- How to Prevent Credential Theft with RunAsPPL
 description: >-
   Protecting Windows credentials is more critical than ever.
 LSA Protection (RunAsPPL) is a powerful but often overlooked defense that helps prevent attackers from stealing sensitive credentials stored in LSASS.
 author: rk